-- Synovitis: Characterized by proliferation of the synovial membrane and an increase in joint volume; which is held in a position of maximum comfort.
+- Synovitis: Characterized by the proliferation of the synovial membrane and an increase in joint volume; which is held in a position of maximum comfort

 Joint involvement is limited to one up to 4 joints.
 The most commonly affected joints are the knees and ankles.
 In contrast to systemic-onset JIA, children with oligoarticular JIA do not appear ill.
 Involvement of the small joints of the hands is uncommon.

 The joint involvement in psoriatic JIA is quite different from the previous two types.
 Monoarticular arthritis with the involvement of the distal interphalangeal joints is common.
 Nail involvement is seen in up to 70% of the cases.
 Bone growth might be impaired and shortening of the affected limb can ensue.
-Sacroilitis is found in one third of the cases.
+Sacroiliitis is found in one-third of the cases.
 Half of the cases of psoriatic JIA move on to develop psoriasis later in life.

 This type of JIA is characterized by the involvement of tendons and ligaments.
 Pain and tenderness are common around the affected ligament and tendon insertion points on the bone.
 Dactylitis can be also seen.
 The diagnosis of enthesitis-related arthritis can be confirmed when both enthesitis and arthritis are present, or when one of them is present in a patient that meets two of the following criteria:

-- Onset of arthritis after the age of 6 years in boys.
+- The onset of arthritis after the age of 6 years in boys

 Diagnostic Workup for Juvenile Idiopathic Arthritis